elPeiretti/ReactNativeChallenge/README.md

 ## Rules
 Here are the rules to follow:
 - 6 hours of work per day maximum.
-- No coding on the weekend.
+- No coding during the weekend.
 - Use of two branches at least.
 One of them has to be for the baseline.
 - Do several commits.
 Do not commit all the changes made in a day in one single commit.
 - Every merge to the baseline must be done through a Pull Request.